ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-29-chartrecorder-computer-vision-for-gas-flow-charts.md

 To improve the result, we build the histogram using pixels whose bottom-right neighbours have similar color.

 Since we need the hue difference between pixels, all pixels with similar color should have a similar hue.
 This is not true for red pixels because they have hue values near both 0 and 180.
 To tackle this issue, we roll hue values to shift the significant part of the hue histogram to the center.
 The shift value is found as a minima of the convolution between the hue histogram and the kernel shown below.
-The idea behind is to “penalize” cases when large histogram values are near 0 or 180.
+The idea behind is to "penalize" cases when large histogram values are near 0 or 180.
 [![](https://issart.com/blog/wp-content/uploads/2018/10/06_hueshift.png)](https://issart.com/blog/wp-content/uploads/2018/10/06_hueshift.png)

 After the histogram is shifted, we find trace pixels whose neighbours have similar hue.
 This step makes blobs' edges on the h-s histogram sharper, because pixels near the trace edges are excluded.